PdxCodeGuild/class_osprey/0 Intro/01 Course Overview.md

 ### Slack

 Slack is a chat application.
-THis is how I will send out quick updates and how you can ask other students and instructors questions.
-Keep in mind Slack is ephemeral, and messages will disappear after about two weeks.
+This is how I will send out quick updates and how you can ask other students and instructors questions.
+Keep in mind Slack is ephemeral, and messages will disappear after 90 days.

 ### Github